chrisnoonan98675/site/xl-deploy/how-to/create-a-custom-control-task.markdown

 - discovery
 ---

-CIs can also define _control tasks_.
-Control tasks allow actions to be executed on CIs and can be invoked from the GUI or the CLI.
+You can define [control tasks](/xl-deploy/how-to/using-control-tasks-in-xl-deploy.html) on configuration items (CIs) that allow you to execute actions from the XL Deploy GUI or CLI.
 Control tasks specify a list of steps to be executed in order.
-Control tasks can be parameterized in two ways:
+You can parameterize control tasks in two ways:

 * By specifying _arguments_ to the control task in the control task _configuration_
 * By allowing the user to specify _parameters_ to the control task during control task _execution_

 Arguments are configured in the control task definition in the `synthetic.xml` file.
 Arguments are specified as attributes on the synthetic method definition XML and are passed as-is to the control task.

 Parameters are specified by defining a parameters CI type.

-See the next section for more information about defining and using control task parameters.
+## Implement a control task as a method

-Control tasks can be implemented in different ways.
-One way is in Java, as methods annotated with the `@ControlTask` annotation.
+You can implement a control task in Java as a method annotated with the `@ControlTask` annotation.
 The method returns a `List<Step>` that the server will execute when it is invoked:

 {% highlight java %}
 @ControlTask(description = "Start the Apache webserver")